 Are you ready to get your fingers sticky and savor tender meat that’s falling off the bone?
 You don’t need a football game to enjoy these BBQ Ribs, but since the Super Bowl is right around the corner, it seemed like a good time to share this incredibly delicious recipe.

 Football isn’t really my thing.
-I will never understand pass interference or holding, but I love the consistency of getting together with our family and friends every Sunday to “watch the games” and eat delicious food.
+I will never understand pass interference or holding, but I love the consistency of getting together with our family and friends every Sunday to “watch the game” and eat delicious food.

 What I love most about Super Bowl Sunday are the commercials.
 There’s usually one or two that really draws me in when I watch a brand set the tone for their year without telling me to buy something.
 They capture your attention.
 They make you put down the remote when you’d normally fast forward.
 They make you feel connected to something real for a moment.
 And, in a world over saturated with ads, it’s very hard to stand out and be memorable.
-I hope to bring this kind of memorable experience to my photography someday.
+I hope to bring this kind of stand out, memorable experience to my photography.

 I’m listing a couple of my old favorite commercials for you below.
 Not all of them are from past Super Bowls, but the messages are there… and they’re good.

 What are some of your favorite commercials?

 Your Favorite BBQ Sauce (see BBQ Sauce below)

 Your Favorite BBQ Rub (see BBQ Rub on below)

 1. Preheat oven to 300 degrees Fahrenheit.